azgaviperr/docker-reforger/docs/advanced-usage/index.md

 - Always use persistent volumes for `/reforger/Configs`, `/home/profile`, and `/reforger/workshop` to prevent data loss.
 - Use strong passwords for admin and RCON access.
 - Regularly back up your configuration and profile data.

-> **Warning**: Be cautious about who you grant access to your Docker host and server ports.
-Ensuring a minimum level of security awareness is essential to protect your environment from unauthorized access or malicious activity.